jeffrafter/jeffrafter.github.io/content/blog/working-with-github-actions/index.md

 GitHub Actions are still in beta and are changing quickly.
 But if you are looking to get started the possibilities are endless.
 This guide is mostly about pointing to documentation and exploring some fun ways to use GitHub Actions.

-In this post we'll create a single repository which contains a GitHub Action - built in TypeScript - and an associated workflow.
+In this post we'll create a repository which contains a GitHub Action - built in TypeScript - and an associated workflow.
 In the action we'll respond to push events and output some logging information.
 Technically, you don't need a custom script to accomplish this; you could instead build a very simple workflow which runs `echo` commands.
 Using a full script will allow us to explore more capabilities of GitHub Actions.
+We'll also create an action that automatically responds to, and reacts to, issue comments.

 Before you read this it is important to note: starting with a [template](https://github.com/actions/javascript-template) will save you a lot of time and setup.
 In this post, however, I am going to work through and explain all of the steps.
 Included in this post are some of the reasons I've chosen one particular setup and skipped another.
 When getting started with GitHub Actions it is difficult to understand how all of the pieces fit together, or why you might want to create and action for a particular task.
 Hopefully this post provides some helpful examples.
 That said, there are probably steps here that you've seen before, don't care about, or just want to skip and that's okay.